YoJimbo0321/Notes/PC/Mouse, Mousepad, FPS Settings, ETC.md

 ### High Sensitivities

 - Sensitivities in the High range allow you to cover a wider area with quick and precise wrist flicks, minimizing the usage of less precise arm sweeps, and have an objectively faster turn rate for snapping between multiple angles/targets or quickly turning around.
-- In a vacuum, higher sensitivities are faster and more flexible than low sensitivities, making them better suited to dealing with less-than-ideal situations, such as flicking to a target at the edge of your screen, having to make a quick turn to face an enemy behind you, or tracking a strafing enemy at very close range.
+- In a vacuum, higher sensitivities are faster and more flexible than low sensitivities, making them better suited to dealing with less-than-ideal situations, such as flicking to a target at the edge of your screen, having to make a quick turn to face an enemy behind you, or tracking strafing enemies at very close range.
 - **In theory, with perfect, robotic mouse control, a high sensitivity is the most optimal overall, in that there is objectively less movement of the mouse required to move the crosshair to any given position.
 HOWEVER, the main disadvantages of a high sensitivity, practically speaking, are that precisely controlling the mouse is more difficult, and that lapses in mouse control can be more impactful, potentially leading to inconsistency and instability.
 Steady tracking in particular can be difficult depending on the game/situation.**
 - Jittery hands or imprecision due to caffeine, sleep deprivation, or other disruptions are amplified the higher your mouse sensitivity is, and, conversely, reduced the lower your mouse sensitivity is.
 Mental/physical tension that prevents you from smoothly operating your mouse is also a factor (i.e. if you tense up and become unable to make the very fine movements you need.)
 - In some games, like Apex Legends, enemies can begin shooting at you from many different angles, and once a fight begins, you have to be able to properly track a moving opponent as they run, jump, and slide all over the place.
 Because such situations are core to the game, it may warrant the use of a higher sensitivity.
 Additionally, as there is little accuracy penalty for shooting while strafing, strafing can be used to help line up your shots while moving, both of which can help compensate for the potential difficulty of tracking targets with just the mouse at higher sensitivities.
 Those same factors also make it more viable (and necessary at higher levels) to misdirect and dodge enemy fire through movement while also firing back, again potentially warranting a higher sensitivity to keep up with.